Executive Team

 Thriving Mind South Florida’s Trauma Recovery Network offers a number of free services for adult and child victims of violent crime.
 Family members of victims can also receive services at no cost.
 All services are free to victims and their families thanks in part to a Victims of Crime Act (VOCA) grant from the Florida Attorney General’s Office.
 The VOCA Fund was created by Congress in 1984 to provide federal support to state and local community-based programs to serve victims of crime.

 Laura Naredo.
-MS, CHC, CHPC is the chief operations officer with over 20 years of experience at both the clinical and management level.
+MS, CHC, CHPC is the President and CEO with over 20 years of experience at both the clinical and management level.
 She has also worked with both state agencies and non-profits in behavioral health care.
-She is responsible for managerial work planning and directing programs to ensure coordination and efficiency among administrative, programmatic and operational aspects of service delivery, reporting directly to the President/CEO.
+She is responsible for managerial work planning and directing programs to ensure coordination and efficiency among administrative, programmatic and operational aspects of service delivery, reporting directly to the Board of Directors.
 She is responsible for the management of all systems of care operations, quality improvement and quality assurance processes within the agency.
 She develops, leads, facilitates, and advises internal committees regarding system of care operations, quality improvement, quality assurance, utilization management and risk management activities.
 She maintains a knowledge of federal and state regulatory conditions and integrates into the internal QI/QA systems, system of care operations and ensures continued compliance with such regulations.
 She has direct responsibility for the development of the system of care teams, quality improvement and quality assurance programs within the network.
 She identifies opportunities for performance improvement and establishes corrective action plans.
-She assists the President/Chief Executive Officer and leadership team in the development of appropriate system of care programming, quality assurance programs and monitor quality control for all operational functions.
+She directs the leadership team in the development of appropriate system of care programming, quality assurance programs and monitor quality control for all operational functions.

 Stephen Zuckerman is the chief financial officer.
 His role is to develop, initiate, maintain, and revise policies and procedures for the general operation of the Financial Program and its related activities to prevent illegal, unethical, or improper conduct.
 He develops and periodically reviews and update Standards of Accounting to ensure continuing currency and relevance in providing guidance to management and employees.
 He collaborates with other departments to direct accounting and finance compliance issues to appropriate existing channels for investigation and resolution.
 He responds to alleged violations of rules, regulations, policies, procedures, and Standards of Conduct by evaluating or recommending the initiation of investigation procedures.
 Develop and oversee a system for uniform handling of such violations.
 He acts as an independent review and evaluation body to ensure that accounting financial issues/concerns within the organization are being appropriately evaluated, investigated, and resolved.
 He monitors and coordinates the financial and accounting activities of other departments to remain abreast of the status of all financial and accounting activities and to identify trends.
 He Identifies potential areas of financial vulnerability and risk; develop/implement corrective action plans for resolution of problematic issues and provide general guidance on how to avoid or deal with similar situations in the future.
 He provides reports on a regular basis, and as directed or requested, to keep the President/Chief Executive Officer, Finance Committee and Board of Directors informed of the operation and progress of accounting efforts.
 He monitors the performance of the Financial and Accounting Program and related activities on a continuing basis, taking appropriate steps to improve its effectiveness.
 He ensures the provider network follows the rules and regulations of regulatory agencies as it pertains to the contract with the provider, that agency policies and procedures are being followed, and that behavior in the organization meets the company’s Standards of Conduct.